 All full-time employees are given the opportunity to participate in a flexible benefits program that allows them to pay for medical, dental and life insurance benefits with pretax dollars.

 Employees may also establish a flexible spending account to pay for dependent care, as well as health-related services not covered by the university.
 By using pretax dollars for expenses traditionally paid for on an after-tax basis, employees realize savings in federal withholding and Social Security taxes and increase their take-home pay.

 Employee Assistance Program

-The Employee Assistance Program (EAP) is designed to help employees and their immediate family members who are troubled by substance abuse, marital, financial and emotional problems.
+The Employee Assistant Program (EAP) is designed to help employees and their immediate family members who are troubled by substance abuse, marital, financial and emotional problems.

 Services provided through the EAP are strictly confidential and free of charge.
-University EAP services are provided through the Carolinas Healthcare System and UNUM/PROVIDENT’s LifePhases program.
+University EAP services are provided through Carolinas Healthcare System and Principal Financial Group using Magellan Health Services.

 Employees who become disabled or who have suffered loss of earnings through accidental injury arising out of, or in the course of, employment may be entitled to compensatory payments.
 These payments may cover medical, surgical and hospitalization expenses.

 Continuation of health plans at group rates, in certain instances, may be granted for up to 18 months for employees and 36 months for eligible dependents.

 The School Worker’s Federal Credit Union offers a convenient way to save money.
 Members may establish checking accounts and apply for loans.
 Payroll deduction is available or savings, loan repayment, Christmas clubs and certificates of deposit.
 Coastal Federal Credit Union also welcomes the membership of JCSU employees and their immediate families.